Q: What do genital warts look like?

 Q: Can genital warts lead to cervical cancer?

 A: Genital warts generally do not lead to cervical cancer.
-90% of genital warts are caused by the ow risk HPV strains 6 and 11, which have zero any potential to progress into a cancer of the cervix.
+90% of genital warts are caused by the low risk HPV strains 6 and 11, which have a very low risk of progressing into a cancer of the cervix.

 Q: What are “mixed” infections?

 A: Up to 20% of infections are “mixed infections” which may contain both high and low risk strains of HPV.
 Although some of the growths detected may look like classical genital warts, they may also be harboring the high risk 16 and 18 strains.

 Q: Can genital warts lead to other types of cancers?

 A: High risk strains in genital warts can grow into cancers of the anus,, rectum, oropharynx , penis, cervix, vulva and vagina.

 Q: Are there any circumstances under which a genital wart can become a cancer?